 Applying oil to barbecued pig.

-18. Applying oil to barbecued pig.
+18. Applying oil to the barbecued pig.

 Making small cuts on the skin to facilitate heat transfer.